ArthurZey/arthurzey.github.io/_pages/tag_about.md

 Something, something, perfect enemy of the good.

 I'm Arthur.
 This is my website.
-I threw together a basic structure using [GitHub Pages](https://pages.github.com){:target="&lowbar;blank"} (because tech geek) to get something off the ground quickly.
+In early 2020, I threw together a basic structure using [GitHub Pages](https://pages.github.com){:target="&lowbar;blank"} (because tech geek) to get something off the ground quickly.
+And, with gratitude to [Jim Robertus](https://www.thelcars.com/){:target="&lowbar;blank"}, in late 2021, I finally did a first-pass / naive adaptation of his LCARS template to my website.

 I have about a million and one things I'm passionate about that I want to get out of my brain and onto proverbial paper.